Latest update: July 2021

 Like other marine mammals, harbour porpoises ingest persistent organic pollutants (POPs) in their diet, as they consume fish which have been exposed to these compounds from coastal runoff and human industrial activities.
 POPs are lipophilic compounds, and so will accumulate in the lipid-rich blubber of porpoises and lead to higher levels in the tissues as the porpoises get older.
 In females, however, some of their contaminant burden is passed on to the calf during gestation and lactation, which may give the calf higher levels of POPs than its mother (Imazaki et al. 2015).

 Contaminant levels vary by region: porpoises stranded on the Belgian North Sea coast had relatively low amounts of organochlorine pesticides (DDTs, hexachlorobenzene (HCB), and HCHs) in their tissues, but higher levels of PCBs (Covaci et al. 2002).
 High levels of butyltin and mercury, within the range of 68-4,605 mg BT/kg and 0.22-92 mg Hg/kg, were found in the liver of harbour porpoises stranded or by-caught in Danish waters, while lower levels were seen in porpoises from West Greenland (Strand et al. 2005).

 The effects of the presence of these contaminants is hard to determine, especially since there may be synergistic effects occurring when more than one type of pollutant is present (Imazaki et al. 2015).
-One potential effect is suppression of the immune system which could lead porpoises to increased mortality from infectious diseases.
+One potential effect is suppression of the immune system which could lead to increased mortality from infectious diseases.
 Another is that PCBs, DDT, and DDE may interfere with thyroid function in porpoises, leading to severe interfollicular fibrosis (Das et al. 2006 in Imazaki et al. 2015).
-An additional concern is that some POPs disrupt the endocrine and reproductive systems of marine mammals, which could lead to reproductive difficulties or failure.
+Additionally, another concern is that some POPs disrupt the endocrine and reproductive systems of marine mammals, which could lead to reproductive difficulties or failure.

 Climate change could have a number of impacts on harbour porpoises either directly or indirectly.
 For example, if water temperatures increase, this could have an impact on the habitat available for harbour porpoises and consequently their distribution.
 Harbour porpoises are currently residing longer in West Greenland than previously seen, perhaps due to warming seas there.
 Changes in water temperature could also affect the distribution of the porpoises’ prey species.